gartnl/myuv5r/README.md

 It is not meant to compete or replace his work but has some options I wanted, but did not want to push to the community.
 The original readme is still attached.

+<b>If you are looking for the latest firmware I suggest to head over to egzumers repository !!</b>

 The following changes have been made to the firmware:

 * Replaced slashed zero with open zero in frequency display